1965Eric/HarvardX-PH125.5x-Data-Science-Productivity-Tools/Data_Science_Productivity_Tools.md

 - [X] C. 6
 - [ ] D. 5

+## Section 4 Overview

+In this section on Git and GitHub, you will learn to clone and create version-controlled GitHub repositories using the command line.

+There is a graded comprehension check at the end of the section.

+## Git and GitHub

 ## Git and GitHub

 <img width="646" alt="Schermafbeelding 2020-04-22 om 16 19 44" src="https://user-images.githubusercontent.com/17474099/79993546-2866e380-84b5-11ea-8c3e-24a859d624c6.png">